mdaashir/Hospital_Management_System/README.md

 # 🏥 SignifyHealth

-Developed a comprehensive hospital management system with modules for patients, doctors, and administrators.
-Patients can view details and appointment history, doctors manage profiles and appointments, and administrators oversee data and user management.
-Utilized SQL and PL/SQL for data handling, and React with Express (Node.js) for an interactive web interface.
+Developed a **comprehensive hospital management system** with dedicated modules for **patients**, **doctors**, and **administrators**.
+The system ensures a seamless healthcare experience for all users:

+- 👩‍⚕️ **Patients** can view their details, manage appointments, and access their appointment history.
+- 🧑‍⚕️ **Doctors** can update their profiles, manage patient appointments, and review patient details.
+- 👨‍💼 **Administrators** oversee the entire system, manage user data and maintain smooth hospital operations.

 ## 🚀 Tech Stack